meta data for this page

 Which container you choose for your elements strongly depends on the chosen modeling notation and personal preference.
 The symbol Sub Process of the BPMN notation is a perfect example of a container:

-• As a container object, the symbol can accommodate entire process chains and thus store them in sub processes.
+- As a container object, the symbol can accommodate entire process chains and thus store them in sub processes.
 This serves for clarity and can reduce the number of symbols on a process map to the essential process steps.

-• The icon has a - or + icon in the bottom center, depending on whether the sub-process is open or closed.
+icon in the bottom center, depending on whether the sub-process is open or closed. - If the sub-process is open (shows

-• If the sub-process is open (shows -), all included symbols and elements are displayed.
-In this state, the size of the shape can also be adjusted.
+), all included symbols and elements are displayed.
+In this state, the size of the shape can also be adjusted. - If the sub-process is closed (shows

-• If the sub-process is closed (shows +), all included symbols and elements are hidden.
+), all included symbols and elements are hidden.
 In this state, the size of the shape cannot be adjusted.

 If you store sub process symbols with included elements in the storage (see Re-Using Elements), remember to open them before adding, otherwise you will not be able to distinguish between them in the storage selection dialog later.